c5shen/TIPP3/README.rst

 At the time, you can download the TIPP3 reference package from `<https://databank.illinois.edu/datasets/IDB-4931852>`__, hosted on the Illinois Data Bank.
-Once downloaded, unzip the file and please see `Examples`__ for usage.
+Once downloaded, unzip the file and please see `Examples`_ and `Usage`_ for referring to the reference package.

 Install with PyPI (``pip``)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~